Edb83/self-isolution/README.md

 There were some noteworthy deviations from the plan.
 These were:

 1. Search bar given greater prominance within Activities page rather than being housed in navbar
-2. Prep time not included
+2. Prep time not included as a MongoDB key
 3. Ages hardcoded instead of residing in separate MongoDB collection
-4. Likes not included, and therefore 'Popular activities' became 'Recent activities'
+4. Likes not included, meaning 'Popular activities' was replaced by 'Recent activities' on the home page
 5. Categories dropdown moved to separate Categories page
 6. Ages dropdown removed, but users can still filter by age by clicking on existing activity's target age
-7. Users complexity reduced to just username and password
+7. Users' collection keys simplified to just username and password
 8. Activities card content revised based on testing
 9. Activity page layout revised due to awkward styling presentation, but functionality mostly unchanged

 <span id="ux-design"></span>

 ### Design choices

 The decision to use Materialize means customisation is somewhat limited, but this is an acceptible compromise given the site's purpose of displaying user content clearly.
-Judicious use of the framework's cards gives the site a solid and consistent feel which does a good job of highlighting the content displayed.
+Judicious use of the framework's cards gives the site a solid and consistent feel which promotes the user content.

 #### Colours